Effective Date: January 1, 2020

-This Privacy Statement describes our handling of Personal Information in connection with your presence in our locations and your use of our websites, mobile apps and the services we provide.
-By using our websites and services, you hereby consent to these terms.
+This Privacy Notice describes our handling of Personal Information in connection with your presence in our locations and your use of our websites, mobile apps and the services we provide.
+By using our websites, mobile apps, and services, you hereby consent to these terms.

-“Personal Information” refers to information that identifies you as an individual.
-This Privacy Statement describes how we collect, use, share, and protect, your Personal Information, and choices you have regarding your Personal Information.
-We encourage you to read this Privacy Statement and to consult our Privacy Resource Center to learn more about privacy.
+"Personal Information" refers to information that identifies you as an individual.
+This Privacy Notice describes how we collect, use, share, and protect your Personal Information, and the choices you have regarding your Personal Information.
+We encourage you to read this Privacy Notice and to consult our Privacy Resource Center to learn more about privacy.

 - Information You Provide Us Directly.
-We collect personally identifiable and transactional information (purchase-related history) which you provide us directly, for example, in connection with a purchase, a promotion, or application for a membership program.
+We collect personal and transactional information (purchase-related history) which you provide us directly, for example, in connection with a purchase, a service/event, a promotion, or application for a membership program.

-Our websites and mobile services are intended for a general audience and are not directed toward children, and we do not knowingly collect Personal Information from children.
+Our websites and mobile applications are intended for a general audience and are not directed toward minors under 16 years of age, and we do not knowingly collect their Personal Information.